 Malaria is a parasitic infection of the red blood cells.
 It is acquired via the bite of female Anopheles mosquitoes.
-The ecology of the disease is complex, depending on factors such as altitude, climate, mosquito breeding sites and human behaviour for successful transmission of the disease in an area.

 - Generalised flu symptoms